kaiyang-code/google-cloud-professional-cloud-architect/README.md

 ## Big Data and Machine Learning

-- **Big Data:** refers to massive amounts of data that would typically be too expensive to store manage and analyze using traditional database systems
+- **Big Data:** refers to massive amounts of data that would typically be too expensive to store, manage and analyze using traditional database systems
+- **Dataflow:** a fully-managed service for building and executing data processing pipelines
 -

 # Google Cloud Professional Cloud Architect